Military history of Italy: Post-WW1

 The ethnic Italian portion of the population of Fiume welcomed D'Annunzio enthusiastically, and on the same day, he announced that he had annexed the territory to the Kingdom of Italy.
 The Italian government opposed this and attempted to pressure D'Annunzio into withdrawing by initiating a blockade of Fiume and demanding that the plotters surrender.

 Fiume became a city that attracted artists and radicals from all over Europe.
 Guido Keller taught yoga to legionaries while Harukichi Shimoi taught karate.
 Vladimir Lenin sent D'Annunzio a box of caviar.
 During his time in Fiume in September 1919, the Italian poet, editor, and art theorist, Filippo Tommaso Marinetti, the founder of the Futurist movement, praised the leaders of the impresa as "advance-guard deserters" (disertori in avanti).

 The approval of the Treaty of Rapallo on 12 November 1920 turned Fiume into an independent state, the Free State of Fiume.
 The Free State of Fiume lasted officially until 1924, when the Kingdom of Italy formally annexed it under the terms of the Treaty of Rome of 1924.
 Under the Kingdom of Italy, the administrative division previously represented by the Free State of Fiume became the province of Fiume.

-Corfu incident (1923)

 In 1922, Benito Mussolini brought the fascist party to power in Italy with his March on Rome on 28 October.
 Mussolini repeatedly stated his dream of the Mediterranean Sea becoming an "Italian lake" (Mare Nostrum, "our sea") and valued war, saying "Though words are beautiful things, rifles, machine guns, planes, and cannon are still more beautiful".
 In the Corfu incident Italy forced Greece to pay reparations and apologize for the murder of an Italian general by bombarding and temporarily occupying the Greek island of Corfu.
 This incident was indicative of the aggressive posture of the new Fascist regime.